Skip to main content

 }

 After adding, run devin mcp login atlassian to authenticate.
-Each MCP client (Windsurf, Claude Code, Devin for Terminal) maintains its own OAuth session, so you must log in separately even if you’ve already authenticated in another tool.
+Each MCP client (Windsurf, Claude Code, Devin CLI) maintains its own OAuth session, so you must log in separately even if you’ve already authenticated in another tool.

 {